Back to species list

 Conservation

-Assessed as Least Concern on the IUCN Red List of Threatened Species.
-However, populations are declining in parts of Java, indicating localized threats despite the species' overall secure status.
+Evaluated as Least Concern on the IUCN Red List of Threatened Species.
+The species is on the decline in some parts of its range, such as Java.

 Culture

 Known as elang bondol in Indonesia and serves as the official mascot of Jakarta.
 In Hinduism, it is considered the contemporary representation of Garuda, the sacred bird of Vishnu.
-In Malaysia, the island of Langkawi derives its name from the bird (kawi refers to an ochre-like stone and the bird's primary plumage color).
-For the Ibans of Sarawak, the brahminy kite is believed to manifest Singalang Burung, the deity of war, when he descends to earth.
-A central Bougainville Island fable tells of a baby transformed into the bird (Kaa'nang) after floating into the sky while crying.
+The island of Langkawi in Malaysia is named after the bird.
+For the Ibans of Sarawak, Malaysia, it is believed to be the manifestation of Singalang Burung, the god of war.
+A fable from Bougainville Island describes the bird's origin from a baby transformed into Kaa'nang.

 Source: Wikipedia · CC BY-SA 3.0